Moving applications and data to the cloud may seem risky, but the idea behind migration is quickly becoming paramount.

 Cost Optimization Strategy

 Cloud management of costs begins before the first workload is migrated.
-Azure provides powerful tools for almost every stage to manage and optimize expenses.
+Azure migration services provide powerful tools for almost every stage to manage and optimize expenses.

 Use the Azure Pricing Calculator